B2: Serious pollution incidents to water

 Readiness and links to data

-Data are already published annually by the Environment Agency.
+Data are already published annually by the Environment Agency, through the:

-Longer-term trends are available in the State of the environment: water quality report and the Regulating for people, the environment and growth report.
+Longer-term trends are available in the State of the environment: water quality report and the Environment Agency Chief Regulator’s report 2023-24.

 Notes on indicator